 As your company grows, you want to have a PR agency that can understand your needs from startup to scale up.
 Ask if they've worked with brands of all sizes and see if they've worked with anyone from the startup to enterprise.

-According to the 2019 Holmes Report, PR budgets and agency spend has been increasing.
-This year, the number of CMOs and CCOs who were managing budgets of more than $100 million reported PR has accounted for 31% of the budget.
+According to the Holmes Report, PR budgets and agency spend has been increasing.
+The number of CMOs and CCOs who were managing budgets of more than $100 million reported PR has accounted for 31% of the budget.
 On the other hand, for companies with a budget between $75 million and $100 million, budgets dropped to 6%.
 For those handling a budget between $50 million and $75 million, PR has accounted for 17% of their budget.

 Overall, the amount you pay for PR will vary depending on the services you need as well as by location.
 It's also important to take into consideration that PR agencies offer many different pricing structures.
 Agencies can charge on an hourly, retainer, or project basis.